keabre/TOP-Rock-Paper-Scissors/pseudocode.md

 set user guess variable to this word

-while user guess variable is not "rock", "paper", or "scissors" then prompt user to enter a word set user guess variable to this word
+while user guess variable is not "rock", "paper", or "scissors" then display an error message about invalid word prompt user to enter a word again set user guess variable to this word

 if user guess variable is "rock" then